-- The problem of how to stabilize currency value is not mitigated by commodity-backed money or cryptocurrency. - Under a gold standard, the government had to name the exchange rate between notes and gold, and governments sometimes altered this rate. - With cryptocurrencies, there is a monetary policy encoded in the system, perhaps a fixed volume of "coins."
-But the system can also bifurcate, creating two fixed volumes of coins-a process that can happen multiple times. - The core question remains: How credible are promises for limits on future issuance?
+- The problem of how to stabilize currency value is not mitigated by commodity-backed money, cryptocurrency or fixed exchange rates. - Under a gold standard, the government had to name the exchange rate between notes and gold, and governments sometimes altered this rate. - With cryptocurrencies, there is a monetary policy encoded in the system, perhaps a fixed volume of "coins."
+But the system can also bifurcate, creating two fixed volumes of coins-a process that can happen multiple times. - $\circ$ Fixed exchange rate systems have often collapsed eventually.\